hpe-storage/python-hpedockerplugin/README.md

 - For upgrading the plugin from older version to the current released version, user needs to unmount all the volumes and follow the standard upgrade procedure described in docker guide.

+- Encryption of the 3PAR and Primera user password is supported on Volume Plug-in versions 3.1.1 & 3.3.1 and not supported on Volume Plug-in versions 3.2 & 3.3.

 - Volumes created using older plugins (2.0.2 or below) do not have snap_cpg associated with them, hence when the plugin is upgraded to      2.1 and user wants to perform clone/snapshot operations on these old volumes, he/she must set the snap_cpg for the corresponding volumes using 3par cli or any tool before performing clone/snapshot operations.